Business analysis in IT-sector

 Stage 2 - Analysis

-Here the scrupulous analytical work is carried out: current business processes are represented in the form of graphical scheme.
+Here the scrupulous analytical work is carried out: current business processes are represented in the form of a graphical scheme.

 Swim Lane diagram is a type of flowchart and graphically displays data, actions, and interactions, documenting all steps and activities, dividing them by boundaries ( in fact the flowchart is linear and has limited capabilities compared to the Swim Lane diagram) and showing what actions apply to this or that stage.
 That is why this diagram is often called a cross-functional diagram.